masc-ucsc/docs/docs/pyrope/06c-pipelining.md

   `const`, `mut`, `reg`) that pipelines the whole RHS over `N` cycles.
 It is the *action* that inserts or chooses pipeline stages.
   `stage[N] lhs = rhs` reads as "`lhs` is `rhs` delivered `N` cycles later".
+  `N` must be positive; use a plain assignment for same-cycle delivery.

 * **`foo@[N]`** on a variable use: a pure **type check** asserting that `foo` lands at cycle `N`.
 It never inserts flops; a mismatch is a compile error.